loganhasson/pushstream-and-ruby/README.md

 ## Part IV - Rails/Server-Side

-Instead of building an entire Rails application, we'll create a PORO that can easily be dropped into an existing Rails application and used to send events to the pushstream server.
+Instead of building an entire Rails application, we'll create a PORO that can easily be dropped into an existing Rails application and used to send events to the push stream server.
 This library code can then be dropped into a Sinatra application, or used as a standalone Ruby executable.

 ### Server-Sent Events

-Just to demonstrate the flexibility of the pushstream module, let's modify our JavaScript slightly and add 'eventsource' as a connection mode.
+Just to demonstrate the flexibility of the push stream module, let's modify our JavaScript slightly and add 'eventsource' as a connection mode.
 To do this, change the line `modes: 'websocket'` to `modes: 'websocket|eventsource'`.
 Also, go ahead and grab the lovely [jquery-deparam](https://github.com/chrissrogers/jquery-deparam) plugin from [Christopher Rogers](https://github.com/chrissrogers).
 It'll allow us to send more useful data as HTTP params, rather than as just text, and easily deal with it on the client side.
 Put it in the same directory as your other files, and add it to the head of your HTML file: `<script src="jquery-deparm.js" type="text/javascript"></script>`.
 Just make sure to add it after you've included jQuery!

 And now, for the Ruby side of things.
 To handle sending the events, we'll use the [Faraday](https://github.com/lostisland/faraday) gem.
 It's a great, flexible HTTP client library.
 You are free to use another one, but you'll have to alter the example code.